Fcsalvagnini/volumetric_vizualization/README.md

 - **7_transparent_rendering:** Finally, we expand the code developed previously (6_opaque_rendering) to improve our visualization and deal with objects' visibility and opacity.
 # Preparing the environment

 To enable code compilation, one must first download the ift library.
-Available at [Falcãos page](https://www.ic.unicamp.br/~afalcao/mo815-3dvis/libmo815-3dvis.tar.bz2).
+Available at [Falcão's page](https://www.ic.unicamp.br/~afalcao/mo815-3dvis/libmo815-3dvis.tar.bz2).

 After downloading the library, put it into the repository's root, under the folder lib, and further extract it.